The Purl Stitch

 Also known as the German Method

 Yarn is held in left hand.
-The middlefinger (or index finger) is used to push the yarn down and to the right, to where the right needle can easily push it back through the stitch.
-This method requires the fewest hand movements of any purl method, and is consequently the fastest (with the exception, perhaps, of the "Combined Knitting Method" of purling--see below).
-It is quite a feat of agility to execute this method, and is invariably awkward at first.
-I hope you'll give it a try, though.
-It has the potential to become fluid enough to be enjoyable.
-This is the method I use in the Continental purl videos on this site.
-Videos where the yarn is held in the left hand, all have a pink icon.
+The middlefinger (or, more commonly, the index finger) is used to push the yarn down and to the right, to where the right needle can easily push it back through the stitch.
+This method requires fewer hand movements than the English method, offering a speed and fluidity which many knitters are attracted to.
+It is quite a feat of agility to execute this method at first, but if one's hands take to it, it can be quite smooth and enjoyable.
+This is the method I use, and demonstrate in the Continental purl videos on this site.
+Videos where the yarn is held in the left hand like this, all have a pink icon.

 English Method